mongodben/rst-parser/parser/rst_in/components.schemas.NewApplication.properties.template_id.description.rst

-Name of :ref:`supported template app <template-apps>` to serve as base template.
+Name of `supported template app </realm/manage-apps/create/template-apps#std-label-template-apps>`_ to serve as base template.